jcronin21/WGSS_Website/README.md

 **Contributing**

-Contributions are welcome!
-If you'd like to contribute to this project, please feel free to:
+Contributions are not open at this time.
+However, If you'd like to contribute to this project, please feel free to:

 Submit articles, research, or case studies.